Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized-wikis/serious-memes/mental-models.md

 wisdom
 être heureux n'est pas nécessairement confortable
 “The product is crap, so sell yourself” is probably the most important thing I learned as an adult.
 That, and “fake it till you make it.”
 Of course, it’s not really “fake it till you make it.”
 It’s just “fake it.”
-That’s an important lesson, too.
+That’s an important lesson, too. collaboration issue -- Gridlock, where many different interests slow the analytic process collaboration issue -- Compromise, where the estimates contain only "lowest common denominator" language collaboration issue -- Groupthink, where opposing views are subconsciously discouraged